Company underscores support for the Trump administration's goal and outlines steps it has taken to hold down drug costs for consumers

 Despite our efforts to lower costs for consumers, we are working within a system where competition has been stalled, which hurts the consumer most.
 As you will see in our response, we believe increasing market competition by making more generics available is absolutely necessary to make a real impact.
 We are proud to have offered a generic epinephrine auto-injector at the lowest cash price in the market as a way to combat the exorbitant price increases in the brand drug, EpiPen.
 We are pleased to see the Food and Drug Administration's (FDA) efforts to speed approval of generic drug applications and to prioritize review of drugs with only one manufacturer to encourage competition.
 A fair playing field is not just about generics though, we must expand the use of biosimilars and eliminate the tactics that stall competition.

-While we have provided responses to many of the questions posed in the RFI, there are four main areas we wish to highlight where the Administration can take immediate steps to help reduce costs for consumers.
+While we have provided responses to many of the questions posed in the RFI, there are four main areas we wish to highlight where the Trump administration can take immediate steps to help reduce costs for consumers.
 They include:

 1) With more Americans now covered through a high deductible health plans with an associated health savings account (HSA), millions of consumers are seeing higher-out-of-pocket costs on the part of the benefit they use most their prescription drug coverage because they often do not have full prescription coverage until they have met their deductible.
 Under current Internal Revenue Service guidance for HSAs, only certain preventive products and services may be covered by a high deductible health plan prior to satisfaction of the minimum deductible.
 We urge you to expand coverage of preventive products and services to include products for managing chronic conditions, or to allow a high deductible health plan to cover drugs prior to satisfaction of the deductible.
 This would help these plans provide more first dollar coverage at the pharmacy counter, improve medication adherence and health outcomes and reduce sticker shock when consumers are filling their prescriptions.
 You can accomplish this immediately through the regulatory or guidance process.

 3) Competition among brand drugs and generics are important in lowering drug costs.
 The increasing use of biosimilars will bring competition into biopharmaceutical market.
-The Administration should seek to increase competition in the drug marketplace through FDA's actions as soon as possible.
+The Trump administration should seek to increase competition in the drug marketplace through FDA's actions as soon as possible.
 More must be done to make generics available, including expanding the use of biosimilars, and eliminating tactics that stall competition.
-To increase the availability of biosimilars, we believe the Administration should support shortening the exclusivity period for biologics from twelve to seven years, and finalize interchangeability guidance, which is key to expanding adoption of these lower cost alternatives.
-By prohibiting pay-for-delay agreements, the Administration can curb anti-competitive practices and help bring lower cost, clinically-equivalent generic medications to market more quickly.
+To increase the availability of biosimilars, we believe the Trump administration should support shortening the exclusivity period for biologics from twelve to seven years, and finalize interchangeability guidance, which is key to expanding adoption of these lower cost alternatives.
+By prohibiting pay-for-delay agreements, the Trump administration can curb anti-competitive practices and help bring lower cost, clinically-equivalent generic medications to market more quickly.
 CVS Health also firmly supports the bipartisan CREATES Act to stop the abuse of Risk Evaluation and Mitigation Strategies, which costs the health care system $5.4 billion annually by keeping generics from entering the market.
-We would encourage the Administration to also support the CREATES Act.
+We would encourage the Trump administration to also support the CREATES Act.

-4) Finally, we support the Administration's proposals to strengthen negotiating tools in Part D, including by providing greater formulary flexibility, which will help build upon the program's successful record of delivering affordable drug benefits to seniors at a cost far less than originally projected.
+4) Finally, we support the Trump administration's proposals to strengthen negotiating tools in Part D, including by providing greater formulary flexibility, which will help build upon the program's successful record of delivering affordable drug benefits to seniors at a cost far less than originally projected.

-We appreciate the opportunity to provide comments on the HHS Blueprint, and we welcome opportunities to work with the Administration to lower drug prices and reduce out-of-pocket costs for consumers.
+We appreciate the opportunity to provide comments on the HHS Blueprint, and we welcome opportunities to work with the Trump administration to lower drug prices and reduce out-of-pocket costs for consumers.

 Erin Shields Britt, Corporate Communications